uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 # Personal assistant

-This is an AI assistant that can do various actions based on the user's input.
+This folder contains an AI assistant that can do various actions based on the user's input.

 The assistant can perform the following actions:
 - Check mail (gmail)